RetroDECK/ES-DE/THEMES.md

     - Valid values are `horizontal`, `vertical`, `horizontalWheel` or `verticalWheel`
     - Default is `horizontal`
 * `staticImage` - type: PATH
     - Path to a static image file.
-Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+Most common extensions are supported (including .svg, .jpg, .png, .webp and unanimated .gif).
     - This property can only be used in the `system` view.
 * `imageType` - type: STRING
     - This displays a game image of a certain media type, and can only be used in the `gamelist` view.
 Optionally two types can be defined, in which case the entries should be delimited by commas or by whitespace characters (tabs, spaces or line breaks).
 The media will be searched for in the order that the entries have been defined, and any superfluous entries will be ignored.
 Note that defining two entries can lead to quite a performance penalty so in general it's recommended to define a single value and instead use `defaultImage` as a fallback in case no image is found.